 How does Shutterstock work?

 It acts as a medium that helps to meet buyers with Sellers and vice-versa.
-The mediums are Website and App where Sellers(Contributors) uploads their contents such as Images & Videos along with its keywords.
+The mediums are Website and App where Sellers(Contributors) uploads their contents such as Images & Videos along with their keywords.
 Buyers search by those keywords in Shutterstock’s search bar.
-All the relevant contents appear which are associated with those keywords
+All the relevant contents appear which are associated with those keywords.